VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ### Parameters
 - `deltaTime`: A `float` representing the time step for the physics calculation.
 - `Iterations`: An `int32` indicating the number of iterations for the physics simulation.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` for outputting physics simulation results.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` for outputting physics simulation results.

 ### Process
 1. **Initial Checks**: Ensures that the deltaTime is sufficient and the maximum number of iterations is not exceeded.
 It also checks if the character has valid data for physics simulation.